-We are pleased that the work we have been doing to tackle the gender pay gap over the last 3 years is having an impact, with year-on-year improvements being seen since 2020.
+We are pleased that the work we have been doing to tackle the gender pay gap over the last 4 years is having an impact.
 Whilst we are making changes to try and improve the male/female balance across all levels of our business, we know this is a complex task which requires time and commitment, and thus isn't something that we can change overnight.
 We remain committed in our mission to reduce the gap further each year.